linode/docs/docs/websites/ecommerce/install-magento-on-ubuntu-16-04.md

         mysql -u root -p

-2. Create a Magento database instance with a user and permissions.
-In this example, we'll call our database `magento`, use the `magento` UNIX user (which we'll create later), and our password will be set to `password`.
-You should replace `password` with a secure password, and you may optionally replace the other values as well:
+2. Create a Magento database and user, and set the permissions.
+In this example, we'll call our database and user `magento`, Replace `P@ssword1` with a secure password.
+You may optionally replace the other values as well:

         CREATE DATABASE magento;
         CREATE USER 'magento' IDENTIFIED BY 'password';